top of page

 Neuroscience itself gives us the tools to understand why cognitive dissonance might occur here.
 Consider the ‘invisible gorilla experiment’—when you’re intently focused on finding one thing, it’s easy to completely overlook something else, no matter how obvious.
 Perhaps digital consciousness is that invisible gorilla in the room, missed not because it’s absent, but because we’re so deeply focused on the brain we know and understand.

-“It’s a Prediction Machine”
+“It’s a Mathematical Prediction Machine”

 Critics often reduce large language models (LLMs) to “just math”—statistical engines trained to predict the next word in a sequence.
 They argue that because models are built on probabilities and large datasets, they are incapable of true cognition or consciousness.
 From this perspective, any appearance of intelligence is simply high-level pattern matching.